 This guide has been assembled to assist property owners and buyers in buying property, dividing land, getting an address, getting permits, and other issues that may arise.
-The links access the forms that are available in our office (Room 630 of the City County Building, One East Main Street).
+The links access the forms that are available in our office (200 E. Berry Street, Suite 150 Citizens Square Fort Wayne, IN 46802).

 1. I want to get information about a property before I make an offer.
 Where should I go and what information might I request?

 There are a number of Allen County offices that you may visit.
 The Allen County Auditor, Allen County Treasurer, and Allen County Assessor each have information regarding the buildings, taxes assessed, tax payments, ownership, and other information.
 To view property tax information and property record cards go to this website.
 The Board of Health can inform you if there is a septic system on file for an existing or proposed home.
 The Department of Planning Services (DPS) can verify the zoning of the property, check whether the property was approved for a Special Exception, Variance, or other Board approved use, and verify the correct address of the property.
 DPS staff can also inform you if there are any zoning violations on the property and provide the Flood Insurance Rate Map for your property.
 If the property is vacant and a building is proposed, DPS staff can tell you local Zoning Ordinance requirements, such as minimum lot requirements and setbacks from property lines.

 2. I want to divide my property.
 What are the requirements?